16 Best Beaches in San Diego for Families with Kids of All Ages

 The sunset over South Ponto is one you won’t want to miss, so grab a free parking spot by the southern edge of the beach and experience a natural work of art over the shoreline.

 The extra-wide stretch of sand is perfect for building sandcastles or enjoying a little sunbathing, so it’s popular for beachgoers of all ages.
-It’s one of the only San Diego beaches in the area with public restrooms and showers.
-Bring your own net to play some volleyball.
+It’s one of the many family beaches that also allows volleyball, just bring your own net to play.

 9. Mission Beach